-Settling is a word that we do not immediately connect to positive things.
-We look for better jobs or struggle to find a soul-mate because we do not want to settle.
-And while that is perfectly fine in other areas in life, it might not be applicable to your divorce.
+Settling is a word that we do not immediately associate with positive things.
+We look for better jobs or struggle to find a soulmate because we do not want to settle.
+And while that is perfectly fine in other areas in life, it might not be applicable to your Alabama divorce process.

 I’d like to take some time to clear out that every single case is different and that there are some in which mediation is not possible and could even be dangerous.
 Cases in which going to court is the best option.

 Sometimes the relationship between people becomes so broken that they are unable to reconcile on anything.
 Whether it’s because of disputes over high-value property or simply because the divorcing parties find compromise impossible, it can become necessary to get a courtroom and a judge involved.